 Packed with all kinds of exciting reasons to celebrate, the cold winter months are a popular time for parties big and small.
 Glöet, a unique drink that combines the best of Finnish mulled wine glögi and sparkling wine, is the perfect way to boost traditional festivities with innovatively flavoured bubbles.

 The idea for Glöet was born largely by chance.
 Ahead of a Christmas party a few years ago, Juha-Matti and Anette Raunio tested a home-made mix of mulled wine and sparkling wine, and the end result was so impressive that the duo decided to create a completely new beverage category.

 “Everyone thought it was delicious,” Anette Raunio recalled.
 “It had the best of both: the celebratory feeling of sparkling wine and the Christmassy taste of glögi.”

-Glöet has quickly become a hit in Finland, Sweden, Norway and Denmark and received a number of prestigious awards, including the bronze medal at this year’s International Wine & Spirit Competition (IWSC) in London.
-Aiming at international growth, Glöet will also be available in Germany during the upcoming Christmas season.
+Glöet has quickly become a hit in Finland, Sweden, Norway and Denmark and received a number of prestigious awards, including the bronze medal at last year’s International Wine & Spirit Competition (IWSC) in London.
+Aiming at international growth, Glöet was also be available in Germany during the recent Christmas season.

 Safety comes first – especially when the winter dark arrives, resulting in poor visibility on the roads and requiring more concentration from all road users.
 Invented in Finland decades ago to save pedestrians’ lives, personal safety reflectors are now a great way to stand out, in all senses.

 Saintex, a Helsinki-based manufacturer of custom-made plastic goods and LifeSaver-branded soft reflectors, takes a fashionable approach to safety through collaborations with both reputed and emerging Finnish designers.
-For example, its Love or Die jewellery reflector, which received the international Red Dot Design Award, was designed by Paola Suhonen, best known as the founder of fashion label Ivana Helsinki.
+For example, its Love or Die jewellery reflector, which has received the international Red Dot Design Award, was designed by Paola Suhonen, best known as the founder of fashion label Ivana Helsinki.
 The other big names include Eero Aarnio and Ilkka Suppanen.